Skip to content

 class Summarization(PredictiveTask[TaskPromptSignature, TaskResult, _TaskBridge]):

-"""Summarize documents to a target length using structured engines."""
+"""Summarize documents to a target length using structured model wrappers."""

 def __init__(